mattrussi/gitlab-com-runbooks/docs/bastions/gstg-bastions.md

 ##### How to start using them
 Add the following to your `~/.ssh/config` (specify your username and path to ssh private key):

+You can find your username in the [data_bags](https://gitlab.com/gitlab-com/gl-infra/chef-repo/-/tree/master/data_bags/users).
+It should be `YOUR_SSH_USERNAME.json`.

+The SSH Private Key `~/.ssh/id_rsa` should be changed if you have another key name.
+Or it can be skipped if you have the default one `~/.ssh/id_rsa`.

 ```
 # GCP staging bastion host
 Host lb-bastion.gstg.gitlab.com
         User                            YOUR_SSH_USERNAME
+        PreferredAuthentications        publickey
+        IdentityFile                    ~/.ssh/id_rsa_gitlab

 # gstg boxes
 Host *.gitlab-staging-1.internal